dvklopfenstein/pmidcite/README.md

 Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a "Better" experience than PubMed's implementation of their forward citation search.

-If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you might want to consider using *pmidcite* on the command line alongside using PubMed in your web browser.
+But if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you might want to consider using *pmidcite* on the command line alongside using PubMed in your web browser.